Enkhbayan-IT/sysadmin-lab/02-initial-server-configuration/README.md

 ## Overview

-This lab covers the initial configuration of a Windows Server 2025 installation after deployment.
-The server was prepared for future infrastructure roles by configuring network settings and performing basic system configuration.
+This lab focuses on the initial configuration of a newly installed Windows Server 2025 virtual machine.
+The server was prepared for future infrastructure services by configuring basic network settings, reviewing server options, and verifying system configuration.

 ---

-# Lab Environment
+## Lab Environment

 | Component | Configuration |
 |-----------|---------------|